scrabbletank/farhome-rules/rulesdoc.md

 A creature trying to see through these illusions must succeed on a perception check against your spellcasting.

-Add 1 proficient die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___